What are employee expectations?

-In every organization, there are gaps between the organization’s ideal cultural values and the actual subcultures that exist and make up company culture.
-When employees move to a completely remote working environment, as they had to during the pandemic, there is a unique opportunity to break down entrenched subcultural differences and instead unite employees around those ideal, cultural values of the organization.
-In short, to improve your organizational culture.
+In every organisation, there are gaps between the organisation’s ideal cultural values and the actual subcultures that exist and make up company culture.
+When employees move to a completely remote working environment, as they had to during the pandemic, there is a unique opportunity to break down entrenched subcultural differences and instead unite employees around those ideal, cultural values of the organisation.
+In short, to improve your organisational culture.

 Now is the time to anticipate, measure, and prepare for the brave new future of work in line with your employees’ current and future expectations.
 Our new EX25 solution takes into account the metrics you need to help you capture your employees’ expectations and what you can do to meet them beyond 2022.